Web Inspection Interface

 ngrok has special support for the most common data interchange formats in use on the web.
 Any XML or JSON data in request or response bodies is automatically pretty-printed and checked for syntax errors.

 The location of a JSON syntax error is highlighted

-Your application server may receive many requests, but you are often only interested in inspecting some of them.
+Your upstream service may receive many requests, but you are often only interested in inspecting some of them.
 You can filter the requests that ngrok displays to you.
 You can filter based on the request path, response status code, size of the response body, duration of the request and the value of any header.

 Click the filter bar for filtering options